Stage 1: National Screening

 Stage 3: Candidate Review Committees

-Candidate Review Committees convene in Washington, DC in December.
-Independent expert panelists with regional experience who work in academia, international organizations, or non-governmental organizations are recruited to review applications from a particular region of the world.
+Candidate Review Committees convene in the United States in December.
+Independent expert panelists with regional experience who work in academia, international organizations, or non-governmental organizations are recruited to review applications from particular program fields.

 Stage 4: Approval by the J. William Fulbright Foreign Scholarship Board